-Eliminate costly VPN and MPLS connectivity, enable remote monitoring, and automate management functions to deliver both hard and soft cost savings that are realized immediately.
+Trustgrid allows software providers to eliminate costly VPN and MPLS connectivity, enable remote monitoring, and automate management functions to deliver both hard and soft cost savings that are realized immediately.

 Invest in Cloud-Ready WAN

 Trustgrid's software-defined architecture is designed for today and tomorrow's hybrid cloud environments.
 This means your network is accessible, continuously improving and easily deployed in any environment.